Getting Started with the Reading List

 In Settings > Tabs > Duplicated Tab Position you can decide whether the cloned tab should open next to the original one, or as the last tab.

-In case you have enabled New Tab from link Opens in Background in Settings > Tabs > New Tab Position, the cloned tab will also open in a new background tab.
+In case you have enabled New Tab from Link Opens in Background in Settings > Tabs > New Tab Position, the cloned tab will also open in a new background tab.

 Renaming Tabs